Here’s the blurb:

 You can get 5% off by using promo code: LINDA5 at the checkout

-Be aware, if you’re considering self-publishing, that working with a book designer requires you to be alert and engaged – to have a strong vision for your book; plenty of patience, meticulous attention, and excellent communication.
+Working with a book designer requires you to be alert and engaged – to have a strong vision for your book; plenty of patience, meticulous attention, and excellent communication.

 Though the book designer strives to deliver quality service, they cannot be relied upon for complete accuracy.
 This is something you are responsible for – down to the last full-stop.